To Make Reliable and Affordable Lithium Batteries Fuel Global Carbon Neutrality!

 • The parameters of the battery are too professional, It’s hard for me to understand it well.

-If you have above questions now, here is the right place you come.cause the meaning of this article is to lead you to sort out what we know about choosing the right battery.
-I believe that if you read this article carefully, you should have your own answers to the above questions.
+If you have the questions above, here is the right place to come.
+The meaning of this article is to lead you to sort out what we know about choosing the right battery.
+If you read this article carefully, you should have your answers to the above questions.
+Let’s dive into the questions now!

-Before figuring out this concept, let’s first understand the concept of W. Here, W generally refers to watt, which is an electrical unit.
-In physics, watts are the product of voltage and current, that is: Volts * amps = watts.
-Keep this concept in mind, we will use it again in a moment, we just need to remember for now that watts are used to describe power , For example, your refrigerator, TV, air conditioner, and washing machine all have different powers, which we express in watts.
+Before figuring out this concept, let’s first understand the concept of W. Here, W generally refers to watt, an electrical unit.
+In physics, watts are the product of voltage and current.
+That is Volts * amps = watts.
+Keep this concept in mind, we will use it again in a moment, we need to remember for now that watts are used to describe power.
+For example, your refrigerator, TV, air conditioner, and washing machine all have different powers, which we express in watts.

-Seeing this, you must be clear about the relationship between w and kwh.
-So knowing this, what’s the point?
+Seeing this, you must be clear about the relationship between w and kWh.

-1. First of all, observe how many electrical equipment does your RV have?
+1. First of all, observe how much electrical equipment does your RV have?
 What is their power?
 You can usually check your RV’s manual for this.

-2. Make an excel form, list 1, 2, 3 clearly, and write down all the electrical equipment and their respective power
+2. Make an Excel form, list 1, 2, and 3 clearly, and write down all the electrical equipment and their respective power.

-4. Multiply the respective power by the respective use time, you can know how much electricity (kwh) each device needs per day
+4. Multiply the respective power by the respective use time.
+You can know how much electricity (kWh) each device needs daily.

 This is simple.
 As we mentioned above, we can multiply the voltage by the capacity to get the power.
 We can also do the multiplication directly to see how much power the battery has.